 I suppose rectangular, much as it is inside the home in our kitchens and dining rooms, is the go to shape.
 It is adaptable, will pretty much work on any size patio.
 The majority of patios in the UK tend to be rectangular shaped to, so its often the logical or obvious choice.

 Especially with our new build properties...
 They tend follow the width of the property/garden but don’t extend too far from the property and into the garden as much/or of equal length.
 Rectangular patio tables are also a good shape for sitting more than 6 people.

 Square Garden Tables

-The Lucy 91cm Square 4 Seater Cast Aluminium Patio Table from Lazy Susan
+Pictured above is our Lucy 91cm Square 4 Seater Cast Aluminium Patio Table.

 If you do have a square shaped patio then the obvious choice is a square garden table.
 The main advantage of a square table is that it provides intimacy and is perfect for seating a small number of people.
 If there is 4 people or less, then a rectangular table for example can space people out a little too far.

 Pictured above is our popular Gloria Oval 8 Seater Garden Table.

 Oval shaped tables have always been a big seller for us.
 No corners make it easier to pull up additional seating and squeeze a few more guests in.
 The advantages of oval shaped tables is similar to those of rectangular, however, the curved edges help to create the illusion that they take up less space.
 In terms of actual footprint, there's not that much difference but they definitely trick the eye.
 The rounded corners do reduce the space a little but the overall effect always looks a lot greater.

 Our Valerie 6 Seater Round Garden Table Set (above) is another popular set from the Lazy Susan collection.